felippeomgt/docker-hub-php/README.md

 First, in the master branch, is this README.MD.
 It explains how this little scripts framework work and it is published on [Github page](https://github.com/ciandt-dev/docker-hub-php).

-Second, in each image version there is an additional README.MD file that explains how to use that specific Docker image version itself. __*Latest version*__ is always the one see on [Docker Hub page](https://hub.docker.com/r/ciandtsoftware/php).
+Second, in each image version there is an additional README.MD file that explains how to use that specific Docker image version itself. __*Latest version*__ is always the one seen on [Docker Hub page](https://hub.docker.com/r/ciandtsoftware/php).

 We strongly encourage reading it too!